danyeom/danyeom/README.md

 ### Kia ora!

 I'm Dan.
-I'm a member of the [Clinical and Music Neuroscience Lab](https://psychologicalsciences.unimelb.edu.au/research/clinical-and-music-neuroscience-lab), Melbourne School of Psychological Sciences.
-I also recently completed my PhD in behavioural genetics in the lab.
+I'm an Associate Lecturer in music psychology in the Melbourne Conservatorium of Music, University of Melbourne.
+I'm also a member of the [Clinical and Music Neuroscience Lab](https://psychologicalsciences.unimelb.edu.au/research/clinical-and-music-neuroscience-lab), Melbourne School of Psychological Sciences.
+I completed my PhD in behavioural genetics in the lab.

 - 🎶 my areas: music science, behavioural genetics, phenotyping
 - 🧬 currently working on genetic and environmental influences on musicality